-If you enjoy taking notes with physical pen and paper but want to store and manage your notes in a digital way, Rocketbook might be the right solution for you.
-While there are various product types available, this review focuses on the Rocketbook Everlast notebook in the executive version, which is a little smaller than the regular version.
+If you enjoy taking notes with a physical pen and paper but want to store and manage your notes in a digital way, Rocketbook might be the right solution for you.
+While there are various product types available, this review focuses on the Rocketbook Everlast notebook (now also called Rocketbook Core) in the executive version, which is a little smaller than the regular version.

-What’s not so good about the Rocketbook Everlast?
+What’s not so good about the Rocketbook Core?

 You might also like: Paper Fan?
 Check out the reMarkable “Paper Tablet”

 I like the idea of the Rocketbook solution, but I don’t think it’s quite there yet.
-You have to pay $32 for a couple of coated pages in a very simple ringbook and the Frixion pen, which costs around $2 if you buy it on your own.
-The solution does not work out in my personal opinion.
+You have to pay $32 for a couple of coated pages in a very simple ring book and the Frixion pen, which costs around $2 if you buy it on your own.
+The solution does not work out, in my personal opinion.
 The fact that you still manually have to use a smartphone app to scan the pages makes everything else redundant.
-Of course one might say that it costs that much because the app comes for free but come on… taking a photo with your smartphone and then share it to your cloud storage?
+Of course, one might say that it costs that much because the app comes for free but come on… taking a photo with your smartphone and then sharing it to your cloud storage?
 Does not sound like a newly developed innovation.

-Because the Rocketbook Everlast is so expensive in my eyes, I’d suggest you can just as well get an awesome notebook from your favorite maker for this money, and then use a document scanner app such as Microsoft Office Lens or Adobe Scan.
+Because the Rocketbook Core is so expensive in my eyes, I’d suggest you can just as well get an awesome notebook from your favorite maker for this money and then use a document scanner app such as Microsoft Office Lens or Adobe Scan.
 Some cloud storage apps, such as Google Drive, even come with integrated document scanning functions.

 This product review isn’t meant to bash the product entirely either.
 I am sure that some of you might enjoy it even if I didn’t.
 They also have other notebooks that get erased when putting them into the microwave.
 That’s far out and cool.
 I hope that they might read this article and think about the design and the pricing before they launch another new product.
 If that happens, I’d be delighted to review the new notebook solution yet again.

-How do you feel about the Rocketbook Everlast?
+How do you feel about the Rocketbook Core?
 If you actually love using it, please be my guest and share your experiences below in the comments.
 Many thanks!

 Photo credit: All used media is owned by Rocketbook and has been provided as part of a press kit for media use.